apostrophe/disableforgottenresources/check-running-resources/README.md

 ## Disable EC2 Instances ##
+In order to stay within the free tier of new  developement/test accounts this project will shutdown EC2 Instances overnight.

+You can specify a tag name in the lambda env variables that the lambda require before shutting down.
+(If you leave it blank, it will shutdown all running instances in the current region.)

-This project creates a scheduled event via a CloudWatch Rule and a lambda function via a SAM-based CloudFormation template.
+template-mvn.yml creates a scheduled event via (CloudWatch Rules) and a Lambda function that will shutdown any running EC2 instances overnight.
+via a SAM-based CloudFormation template.

 The Rule is scheduled to call a lambda function every night at 3AM EST to check for any running EC2 instances.